benhuson/Taxonomy-Images/readme.txt

 == Upgrade Notice ==

+= 0.9 =
+Fixes media modal for newer versions of WordPress.
+WordPress 3.4+ required - tested up to 4.3.1

 = 0.8 =
-Major and minor bug fixes tested with WordPres 3.6
+Major and minor bug fixes tested with WordPress 3.6

 = 0.7 =
 Complete rewrite.
 Better everything.
 Many bug fixes.

 ==Changelog==

+= 0.9 =
+* Add support for WordPress 3.5+ media modal.
+* Confirmed minium WordPress 3.4 required.
+* Add Spanish translation.
+* Make images retina sized in the admin.
+* Re-color admin image and icons to fit with more recent versions of WordPress.
+* Stop using deprecated image_resize() function.
+* Stop using deprecated screen_icon() function.
+* Move JavaScript and CSS files to subfolders.

 = 0.8.0 =
 * Pass an empty array as default second parameter of `taxonomy_images_plugin_get_the_terms()` and `taxonomy_images_plugin_list_the_terms()`.